Ode to a Body Plethysmograph

 I had a good friend in high school called Bernie Lee.
 He was a year ahead of me, but that didn't matter much.
 He was a electronics whiz.
 He could make almost anything out of these little components.
 I didn't understand everything he was doing, but enjoyed building things with him.
 I had intermittent wipers on my Hillman Hunter GT before the Ford Motor Company even knew they existed.

-But I soon discovered engineering was not for me.
+Very soon I discovered engineering was not for me.
 I scraped through the first year.
-It was rather boring, but first year engineering then was just first year science with the most uninteresting subject in the world, General Engineering, thrown in -- all engineers did the same syllabus.
+It was rather boring, but first year engineering then was just first year science with the most uninteresting subject in the world, General Engineering, thrown in — all engineering students followed the same syllabus in first year.

-One of the things they taught you in first year mathematics was computer programming.
+One of the things they taught in first year mathematics was computer programming.
 In those early days all they had was Fortran.
 And how did you enter your program into the computer?
-The standard way of doing this was via eighty column punched Hollerith cards.
-Each column on the card represented a single character, made up of a variously placed and numbers of holes in the column.
+The standard way of doing this was via eighty column punched Hollerith cards [the very same which IBM provided and serviced for the S.S. in Auschwitz to track their inmates].
+Each column on the card represented a single character, made up of variously placed and numbers of holes in the column.
 That was for the machine to read.
 Humans, in order to check that the card was correct, could see the character printed above the column.

-"Normal" people produced these cards by typing into a card punch machine, a typewriter device which produced cards instead of paper.
-As there were thousands of students in first year maths, and not many punch machines -- they were big and expensive -- on campus, we had to buy cards that were covered with little perforated oblongs.
+Normal people produced these cards by typing into a card punch machine, a typewriter device which produced cards instead of paper.
+As there were thousands of students in first year maths, and not many punch machines — they were big and expensive — on campus, we had to buy cards that were covered with little perforated oblongs, forty across the card.
 You were supposed to write what you wanted on the top of card, in pencil, and then take a bobby pin to push out the relevant perforations, thus creating the required holes.
 You had a table indicating which holes to punch for which characters.
 Apart from having a lecturer who I don't believe knew too much about programming the beasts, he certainly had no clue how to impart any information he held on the subject to his mere mortal students.

 I never managed to write a computer program that entire year.

-I made the mistake of going with the flow and started second year engineering.
+I suffered thoughts of doing dentistry but could only get into Melbourne University.
+I really wanted to study history, one of my loves today, but feared my mother might comit suicide.
+Even I then realised there was no career path in that.
+In the end I made the mistake of going with the flow and started second year engineering.
 Again fairly standard science subjects with a course in Mechanical Engineering.
 That was the real killer.
 I dreaded each lecture.
 I learned one thing in engineering school.
-That I did not want to be an engineer.
-An engineer solves practical problems using methods developed by scientists.
+That I did not want to be an engineer!
+Engineers solve practical problems using methods developed by scientists.
 You need to see the world in a certain way if you want to be an engineer, if you want to solve engineering problems.
 I was too much an artist and too scientific to want to, or even be able to force my brain into this mold.
 I also found out that while I had wanted to work in electronics, electronics was just one of the subjects you studied in fourth year.

 I was out of there.

 One of the truly brilliant things I did discovered in second year was the punch card machine.
 What a revelation.
-No bobby-pins, no perforations, a whole eighty characters on a line.
-And then, I found out the most closely guarded secret of all -- that the School of Electrical Engineering provided a typing service for its students' programs.
+No bobby-pins, no perforations, a whole eighty characters per card, which generated one line of program (or data).
+And then, I found out the most closely guarded secret of all — that the School of Electrical Engineering provided a typing service for its students' programs.
 You just wrote out what you wanted and an hour or two later, a fresh deck of cards awaited.
-I spent hours programming Fortran.
+Now I spent hours programming Fortran.
 What a ball.
-This was what I wanted do -- forget Bernie's little gadgets -- computer programming was empowerment!
+This was what I wanted do — forget Bernie's little gadgets — computer programming was empowerment!

 I finished my B.Sc. degree in Computer Science with honours in 1974.
 I even achieved this in the minimum time of four years.
 I suffered no penalty, other than to my brain and personal esteem, by having wanted to be a "ginger beer".

-I now wanted to do a masters, a doctorate -- I was hot.
+I now wanted to do a masters, a doctorate — I was hot.
 My first love was Artificial Intelligence, turning a box of silicon into a fellow, thinking human being.
 Cutting edge stuff.
-My first thesis proposal was to create a machine who could play -- and win -- a game of Stratego.
-Forget intermittent wipers -- these were now standard on Fords -- I was producing a thinking machine, a smart beast.
+My first masters thesis proposal was to create a machine who could play — and win — a game of Stratego.
+Forget intermittent wipers — by now these were now standard on Fords — I was producing a thinking machine, a smart beast.

 Why Stratego?
 In those days, everyone, including me for my honours thesis, was working on chess.
-But to me back in 1974, ten years before Deep Blue versus Kasparov, chess programs were passé.
-In chess you can see (though not know) what your opponent is doing -- all board information is revealed.
-In Stratego you may know where your opponent's pieces are currently situated, but you didn't know which rank any of the pieces have.
-It is for you to determine this in the course of the game.
+To me back in 1974, ten years before Deep Blue versus Kasparov, chess programs were passé.
+In chess you can see (though not know) what your opponent is doing — all board information is revealed to both players.
+In Stratego you may know where your opponent's pieces are currently situated, but you do not know the rank of any piece.
+It is for you to learn this during the course of the game.
+You must continually improve your imperfect information.
 Far superior to chess.

 But I needed to work too, partly because you need to occasionally come down from the ivory tower to see how the world is using our clever boxes, and partly because I was sometimes a little hungry.

 My first job was for a professor of Pulmonary Function at Prince Henry Hospital in Sydney.
 As a teaching hospital, this was still part of the university and was considered an academic position.
-So I still retained one foot in the university's door (I was concurrently working on my masters).
+So I still retained one foot in the university's door (while concurrently working on my masters).

 My task was to automate the functioning of a body plethysmograph.
-This device, into which a human is locked, is used to calculate a patient's lung volume -- TLC, Total Lung Capacity.
-It is actually quite a simple device, using Boyles Law to make its calculation.
-Robert Boyle taught us, back in 1662, of the inversely proportional relationship between the absolute pressure and volume of a gas, if the temperature is kept constant within a closed system: symbollically represented P1V1=P2VP2.
-Locking our specimen into an airtight box, we know the values of three of these variables -- the fourth, lung volume, is the only unknown and falls straight out.
+This device, into which a human is locked, is used to calculate a patient's lung volume — TLC, Total Lung Capacity.
+It is actually quite a simple device, using Boyles Law to make the calculation.
+Robert Boyle taught us, back in 1662, of the proportional relationship between the absolute pressure and volume of a gas, if the temperature is kept constant within a closed system: symbollically represented P1V1=P2VP2.
+Locking our specimen into an airtight box, we know the values of three of these variables — the fourth, lung volume, is the only unknown and falls straight out.
 Even I could write that computer program.

 In the dome there was a short pipe through a hole, with a mouthpiece on the inside.
 The victim could breath through this opening.
 When we were ready to take our measurement, we pressed a little button, closing off the mouthpiece, closing the system for Mr Boyle.
 We had to work quickly because we could easily suffocate the victim were we too slow.
 We could let her turn a little red, but never blue.
 At the first faint shades of blue, we'd open the shutter to allow a few breaths and then close it up again.

 From Dani's photographs I see they now make the plethysmographs transparent and relatively roomy.
 I'm sure that helps a lot in keeping the victim calm.
 We had to tie people up, hand and foot, chuck 'em into the box, and lock the door, tight, hermetically.
 The more energetic sacrifices would bang their heads on the door trying to escape.
 Fortunately the thing was so well sealed that we didn't hear even a wimper.
 We thought they were having a ball, banging their heads in beat with the Radio 2FC music we played in the lab.
-Of course we had the cavalry standing by to let them.
-We were well out of there before the door was unlocked!
+Of course we had the cavalry standing by to let them out.
+Before the door was unlocked we were well out of there!
 Now those were fun days!